PowerfulMedical/digitization-metric/README.md

 Example of such output is in `example_digitization` folder.

 ## Running evaluation
-Calculate the normalized pixel distance scores for each ECG:
+Calculate the nDigitized signal similarity for each ECG:

 `python calc.py <dataset_folder> <digitized_folder> <output_csv>`